ONSdigital/software-engineer-community/standards/github.md

 - **Limit exposure - anonymisation** - never publish real or apparently real data (test data etc shouldn't relate to real companies or individuals)

-- **Public perception** - the ONSDigital organsiation is a public face of ONS.
+- **Public perception** - the ONSdigital organsiation is a public face of ONS.
 Be mindful of comments, pull requests, variable names etc (nothing offensive and never assume implicit knowledge)

 - **Commit messages and pull requests** - should be well formed and always descriptive.
 Do not simply put links to / code numbers of stories in internal tracking systems that are unavailable to others.